 mokuhanga woodblock prints by April Vollmer

-Welcome spring at the Botanic Garden, enjoy the spring flowers, the Japanese arts and crafts, and come see a demonstration of mokuhanga, Japanese woodblock printmaking at the Steinhardt Conservatory.
+Welcome spring at the Botanic Garden, enjoy the spring flowers, the Japanese arts and crafts, and listen to a lecture about Japanese woodblock.

 For more information visit the Garden’s website here.